 Did you spend the winter eating apples, bananas, and root vegetables?
 Is the monotony making it hard to stick to?
-Spring is the perfect time to switch things up and reinvigorate your love for fruits and veggies with some variety.
-Fresh fruits and vegetables abound in spring.
+It is the perfect time to switch things up and reinvigorate your love for fruits and veggies with some variety.
+Fresh fruits and vegetables abound in spring or summer.
 Head to your local farmer’s market or grocery store and try asparagus, mushrooms, apricots, or berries.
 Never tried a steamed artichoke?
 Or stir-fried snow peas?
 Maybe you’ve had green beans, but what about haricots verts (French green beans)?
 Try some sweet cherries or a nectarine as a treat after dinner.
 Now you can eat from an expanded spring-inspired rainbow.

 - Venture Outside